djizachy/Osmo-GPS-Controller-Demo/docs/add_camera_sleep_feature_example.md

-# Camera Sleep Example Documentation
+# Add Camera Sleep Feature Example Documentation

 The objective of this document is to implement a feature that allows the camera to enter sleep mode with a single press of the BOOT button, based on this open-source project.